rust-lang/reference/src/attributes.md

   - [`link_section`] — Specifies the section of an object file to use for a function or static.
   - [`no_mangle`] — Disables symbol name encoding.
-  - [`used`] - Forces the compiler to keep a static variable in the output object file.
+  - [`used`] — Forces the compiler to keep a static item in the output object file.
   - [`crate_name`] — Specifies the crate name.
 - Code generation
   - [`inline`] — Hint to inline code.
   - [`cold`] — Hint that a function is unlikely to be called.
   - [`no_builtins`] — Disables use of certain built-in functions.
-- Compiler setting attributes
-  - `feature` — Used to enable unstable or experimental compiler features.
-See [The Unstable Book] for features implemented in `rustc`.
-  - [`recursion_limit`] — Sets the maximum recursion limit for certain compile-time operations.
 - Documentation
   - `doc` — Specifies documentation.
 See [The Rustdoc Book] for more information.
 [Doc comments] are transformed into `doc` attributes.